 But Gus has Duchenne Muscular Dystrophy, a degenerative muscle-wasting disease and the number one genetic killer of children in the world.

 He was a smart and snuggly baby, late on all of his milestones, but seeming to thrive anyway.
 When he entered preschool, he started physical therapy to help him “catch up.”
+Yet he still struggled.

-After the tears and shock, we started researching.
-What we found, was that there were numerous potential treatments and maybe cures out there, but they weren’t being funded.
-DMD is what is often called an Orphan Disease, meaning, “a disease that has not been adopted by the pharmaceutical industry because it provides little financial incentive for the private sector to make and market new medications to treat or prevent it.”
+DMD is often referred to as an Orphan Disease: a disease that has not been adopted by the pharmaceutical industry because it provides little financial incentive for the private sector to make and market new medications to treat or prevent it.

 Our Mission